timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_AutoCompleteBox_FormatValue.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>
+The string representation of the specified object.

+## Remarks
-The string representation of the specified object.Override this method to provide a custom string conversion.
+Override this method to provide a custom string conversion.

 ## See Also